Starship, the largest rocket ever built on the launch pad - Breaking Latest News

 April 17 could be an important, if not epochal day for the space race, one of those that change the rules of the game and open up great prospects.
-SpaceX, Elon Musk’s company which with its Falcon 9 rocket has become the most important satellite launcher, its own and others, after a few years of studies, preparation, trials, errors and successes is now attempting the big step with the first launch of his Starship, the largest and most powerful rocket ever built.
+SpaceX, Elon Musk’s company which with its Falcon 9 rocket has become the most important satellite launcher, by him and others, after a few years of studies, preparation, trials, errors and successes is now attempting the big step with the first launch of his Starshipthe largest and most powerful rocket ever built.

 The launch